Helen Czerski

-Helen Czerski is a British physicist and oceanographer and television presenter.
-She is a research fellow in the department of mechanical engineering at University College London.
+Helen Czerski (born 1 November 1978) is a British physicist, oceanographer, writer, broadcaster, and television presenter.
+She is the Professor of the Environment and Society in the department of mechanical engineering at University College London.
 She was previously at the Institute for Sound and Vibration Research at the University of Southampton.

 Early life and education

 Czerski was brought up in Altrincham, Greater Manchester, and educated at Altrincham Grammar School for Girls.
 She graduated from the University of Cambridge where she was a student at Churchill College, Cambridge, with degrees Master of Arts and Master of Science in Natural Sciences (Physics) and a PhD in experimental explosives physics, particularly Research Department Explosive (RDX).

 Career

-Czerski is a regular science presenter for the BBC.
+Czerski was a regular science presenter for the BBC.
 Her programmes have included: